keymetrics/doc-pm2/en/plus/guide/notifications.md

 The Slack integration allows you to receive exceptions and event notifications straight into a selected Slack channel.

 First you need to get the Slack URL and to setup an incoming Webhook.
-More details on how to set this up can be found here: [https://my.slack.com/services/new/incoming-webhook/](https://my.slack.com/services/new/incoming-webhook/) or [https://api.slack.com/incoming-webhooks](https://api.slack.com/incoming-webhooks).
+More details on how to set this up can be found [here](https://my.slack.com/services/new/incoming-webhook/).

 Then go to the notification page and insert the webhook into the field.
 Enable and click on update.